um-grex/grex-docs/content/english/storage/data-sharing.md

 ## Linux ACLs
 ---

-On most modern Linux filesystems, such as Lustre FS used for Grex’s __/project__ , Linux Access Control Lists (ACLs) provide more fine-grained access control than traditional UNIX groups.
+On most modern Linux filesystems, such as Lustre FS used for Grex’s __/project__, Linux Access Control Lists (ACLs) provide more fine-grained access control than traditional UNIX groups.
 ACLs allow flexible permissions by decoupling file ownership from access rights, enabling access control for multiple users or groups without changing file ownership.
 This flexibility makes ACLs the preferred method for organizing data sharing.

 The Alliance’s [Sharing Data](https://docs.alliancecan.ca/wiki/Sharing_data "Sharing data")a documentation describes using ACLs, and Grex’s /project filesystem has a similar hierarchical structure.
 Grex’s __/home__ uses a NFSv4 FS, which has its own ACL syntax, not compatible with Linux ACLs.
 Generally, data sharing is recommended under __/project__, while $HOME remains private to each user.

 Two main commands control ACLs on files and directories:

- * ```getfacl```: displays the current ACL settings
+ * ```getfacl```: displays the current ACL settings.
- * ```setfacl```: modifies ACL settings
+ * ```setfacl```: modifies ACL settings.

 The access modes are similar to ```chmod```'s symbolic codes: